Welcome To Oak's Class Webpage

 The children spent the first half term looking at 'The Wild Girl' by Christopher Wormell.
 This excellent picture book is about a young girl living alone in the woods with her small brown dog.
 All is well until one cold winter's day a bear decides to visit their warm, safe cave.

 Using this text as our theme we built towards the children creating their own wild story.
-They developed their own characters, animals and plots which helped them with the aid of text mapping skills to produce their own excellent stories.
+They developed their own characters, animals and plots to produce their own excellent stories.

 Talk for Reading